emissary-ingress/emissary/user-guide/getting-started.md

       enabled: false
 ```

-After applying this `Module`, to view the diagnostics UI, we'll need to get the name of one of the Ambassador pods:
+After applying this `Module`, to view the diagnostics UI, we'll need to get the name of one of the Ambassador Edge Stack pods:

 ```
 $ kubectl get pods